 Methods to Enter Immigration Court Proceedings

-Getting into immigration court proceedings is the most challenging part of pursuing cancellation of removal.
-After a decade of avoiding arrest by immigration authorities, you must actively seek removal proceedings, which is often more difficult than anticipated.
-U.S. immigration officials are overburdened, and even reporting an undocumented person does not guarantee follow-up.
+Entering immigration court proceedings is often the most challenging step in pursuing cancellation of removal.
+After avoiding arrest for a decade, you must actively seek removal proceedings, which can be more difficult than expected.
+U.S. immigration officials are overburdened, and reporting an undocumented person doesn’t guarantee action.

-Another way to enter removal proceedings is by applying for other immigration benefits.
-For instance, marrying a U.S. citizen and applying for adjustment of status but failing to convince U.S. Citizenship and Immigration Services (USCIS) of the marriage’s legitimacy may result in being referred to immigration court.
-Similarly, asylum applicants who do not convince USCIS of their fear of persecution may face removal proceedings.
+Another way to initiate removal proceedings is by applying for other immigration benefits.
+For example, if you marry a U.S. citizen and apply for adjustment of status but fail to prove the marriage’s legitimacy, you may be referred to immigration court.
+Similarly, asylum applicants who cannot convince USCIS of their fear of persecution may also face removal proceedings.

-Some undocumented individuals deliberately submit such applications, knowing they will fail.
-However, this strategy is risky because immigration judges may uncover the deception.
-Submitting a frivolous or fraudulent application can harm your credibility and legal standing, possibly leading to permanent ineligibility for other immigration benefits.
+Some undocumented individuals intentionally submit applications knowing they will be denied.
+However, this strategy is risky, as immigration judges may discover the deception.
+Filing a frivolous or fraudulent application can damage your credibility and legal standing, potentially leading to permanent ineligibility for other immigration benefits.

 Risks of Removal Proceedings